Faisal Zaman

-Faisal Zaman (راجہ فیصل زمان) is a Pakistani politician hailing from Haripur District, who had been a member of the Khyber Pakhtunkhwa Assembly from August 2018 till January 2023.
+Raja Faisal Zaman (راجہ فیصل زمان) is a Pakistani politician hailing from Haripur District, who had been a member of the Khyber Pakhtunkhwa Assembly from August 2018 till January 2023 when he fled the country after escaping from jail.
 He also served as the chairman and a member of different committees.

 Political career

-Faisal Zaman was elected as the member of the Khyber Pakhtunkhwa Assembly on ticket of Pakistan Tehreek-e-Insaf from PK-52 (Haripur-IV) in 2013 Pakistani general election.
+Faisal Zaman was elected as the member of the Khyber Pakhtunkhwa Assembly on ticket of Pakistan Tehreek-e-Insaf from PK-52 (Haripur-IV) in the 2013 Pakistani general election.
 In 2018, he was expelled from PTI for allegedly selling his vote in the Senate polls.

 He ran again for the PK-42 Haripur seat in 2018 General Elections and won as an Independent candidate.
 In 2021, he was arrested on murder case of Pakistan Tehreek-e-Insaf (PTI) provincial deputy general secretary Malik Tahir Iqbal.
 In April 2022, he escaped from the MPA hostel which was declared as a sub-jail.